AIR PRESSURE TESTING

 Air pressure tests calculate air tightness in a building, known as “air permeability” or “leakage”.
 Air leaks are the air that escapes from the building by uncontrolled means.
 Leaks can occur through voids, holes or cracks in the building fabric.

-The duration of the air leakage test should take no longer than two hours.
-If the property passes a certificate will be issued which should be passed to the building control (Building Regulations) body within seven days of the air testing test being carried out.
+We allow up to two hours for each air pressure test for dwellings and up to four hours for commercial buildings.
+This allows the client enough time to complete a reasonable amount of remedial works should they be required.
+If the property passes a certificate will be issued which should be passed to the Building Control Body (Building Regulations) within seven days of the air testing test being carried out.
 Contact us.
 We will be able to assist you through the entire air testing process, from preliminary design to the final testing stage.

 Air tightness construction is a draught-free envelope – quite simply this means that there are no unintended gaps in the envelope that allow air to leak in or out of the property.
 This means there are no cold draughts coming in through the property.

-Tips to Help Pass an Air pressure testing first time by stopping air leakage:
+Tips to Help Pass an Air Pressure Test first time by reducing air leakage:

 1. Every service penetration is sealed.